-In instances where a beneficiary transitions into a Standard Plan or BH I/DD Tailored Plan (from either NC Medicaid Direct or another plan or coverage type):
+In instances where a beneficiary transitions into a Standard Plan or Tailored Plan (from either NC Medicaid Direct or another plan or coverage type):

-- When a beneficiary is in an ongoing course of treatment or has an ongoing special condition, the beneficiary may continue receiving services from their provider (even if they are out-of-network) for up to 90 days for Standard Plans and 180 days for BH I/DD Tailored Plans.49 - New enrollees who are pregnant may continue receiving services from their behavioral health provider and obstetrician throughout their pregnancy or until loss of Medicaid eligibility during the pregnancy, whichever is later.
+- When a beneficiary is in an ongoing course of treatment or has an ongoing special condition, the beneficiary may continue receiving services from their provider (even if they are out-of-network) for up to 90 days for Standard Plans and 180 days for Tailored Plans. - New enrollees who are pregnant may continue receiving services from their behavioral health provider and obstetrician throughout their pregnancy or until loss of Medicaid eligibility during the pregnancy, whichever is later.

-When a provider leaves or is terminated from a Standard Plan's or BH I/DD Tailored Plan's network:
+When a provider leaves or is terminated from a Standard Plan's or Tailored Plan's network:

-- In cases when a provider is terminated or leaves the Standard Plan or BH I/DD Tailored Plan's network for non-renewal of the contract: - An enrollee in an ongoing course of treatment or with an ongoing special condition may continue receiving services from that provider for up to 90 days. - A pregnant enrollee in their second or third trimester may continue receiving services from the provider throughout their pregnancy and up to 60 days after delivery. - In cases where a provider is terminated or leaves the Standard Plan's or BH I/DD Tailored Plan's network because of quality of care or program integrity-related concerns, the Standard Plan or BH I/DD Tailored Plan shall notify and assist the enrollee in transitioning to an appropriate in-network provider who can meet their needs.
+- In cases when a provider is terminated or leaves the Standard Plan or Tailored Plan's network for non-renewal of the contract: - An enrollee in an ongoing course of treatment or with an ongoing special condition may continue receiving services from that provider for up to 90 days. - A pregnant enrollee in their second or third trimester may continue receiving services from the provider throughout their pregnancy and up to 12 months after delivery. - In cases where a provider is terminated or leaves the Standard Plan's or Tailored Plan's network because of quality of care or program integrity-related concerns, the Standard Plan or BH I/DD Tailored Plan shall notify and assist the enrollee in transitioning to an appropriate in-network provider who can meet their needs.